YP-Learning/LetUs-C/src/Ch14-Multidimensional-Arrays/C/README.md

 | 8. `arr[2][2] \| arr[0][1]` | k.
 5 |
 | 9. `arr[0][1] ^ arr[0][2]` | j.
 2 |
 | 10. `++**arr + --arr[1][1]` | d.
 3 |

+g.
+Write a program to find if a square matrix is symetric.
+[Solution](./g.c)